 Due to restrictions and limitations on internet use and access in Cuba, I highly recommend using a VPN (Virtual Private Network) while in Cuba.

 Using a VPN is an important internet safety measure to protect you and your personal data while online, whether you’re using Cuban internet or the internet anywhere.
-VPNs encrypt your data as you use the internet so that hackers can’t access your information while you connect to public wifi.
+VPNs encrypt your data as you use the internet so that hackers can’t access your information while connecting to public Wi-Fi.

 It is very easy for hackers to access others’ data when using a public wifi network, so it is particularly important to use a VPN when connecting to any unfamiliar wifi network… your only option in Cuba!